salesforce/test-drop-in-framework/lwc-shadowpath/README.md

 Chrome Extension to generate CssSelector paths for elements encapsulated by our LWC components' Synthetic Shadow DOM.
 Attempting to reproduce the functionality of Copy > Copy JS Path that Chrome provides for native Shadow DOM

+**Updated to Manifest V3**: This extension has been updated to comply with Chrome Extension Manifest V3 requirements, including removal of unsafe `eval()` usage and proper Content Security Policy.

  ### Load as Chrome extension by:
  1. Clone or download this repository from github.com
  2. Go to chrome://extensions/ and toggle the "Developer mode" button.
  3. Click "Load Unpacked" and navigate to directory /lwc-shadowpath of this repository.
- 4. Inspect any element to open Element Inspector, and then open up the LWC ShadowRoot panel by clicking '>>' on the far right.
+ 4. Inspect any element to open Element Inspector, and then open up the LWC ShadowPath panel by clicking '>>' on the far right.
  5. Select the element that the obsolete Selenium selector used to select.
  6. Copy and paste from the panel's shadowpath field into the console to confirm that it is selecting the desired element (remove the extra surrounding double quotes after pasting).
  7. Copy and paste from the panel's java field into existing java test code to replace the obsolete Selenium selector.